Iamasink/beat-saber-light-scripts/README.md

 dont worry theres comments i wrote like 2 months ago if u wanna use it :D<br />

 # examples

-https://www.youtube.com/watch?v=DK7vFGxD0VQ
+using https://vocalremover.org/ , with the vocals set to the chevron light and music to the bottom (run the script twice on the same file) https://www.youtube.com/watch?v=DK7vFGxD0VQ

 an older example with different settings<br />